stream-labs/desktop/README.md

 ### Node.js

 Node is required for installing npm packages and for running various scripts.
-We recommend the current LTS released, 8.9.1:
+We recommend the current LTS release, 8.9.1:

 https://nodejs.org